-When a cadet or CFAV falls ill or is injured whilst involved in VCC activities, their medical treatment is not a VCC or MOD responsibility, beyond any immediate first aid treatment that can be given by trained personnel.
-Treatment should normally be obtained via the NHS, although free treatment may be given by a Naval Medical Officer or in a Naval Establishment if Service facilities are more readily available.
-VCC personnel may, when involved in our activities, be given treatment from Service sources for the relief of dental pain but dental treatment generally should be obtained through the NHS.
+When a cadet or CFAV falls ill or is injured whilst involved in VCC activities we will provide first aid treatment if appropriate (from first aid trained personnel) but if this is not sufficient we will seek medical assistance via the NHS (although free treatment may be given by a Naval Medical Officer or in a Naval Establishment if Service facilities are more readily available).
+VCC personnel may, when involved in our activities, be given treatment from Service sources for the relief of dental pain but dental treatment will normally be obtained through the NHS.

 All accidents, incidents and near-misses are reported in accordance with the Volunteer Cadet Corps Regulations (VCRs).
 Whilst it is rare, we will take cadets and CFAVs to hospital should an occurrence be assessed as being beyond the capabilities of our trained and qualified first aiders.
 In the case of cadets, parents or guardians are immediately informed and kept updated.
 In the majority of cases a hospital visit is purely precautionary.